Replica Napoleon Commemorative Stone ~ Dartmoor Prison Museum.

 Back in 2015, we were approached by Alain Sibiril, the Honorary Consul for France based in Plymouth.
 Two hundred years earlier, Napoleon had surrendered to the British and whilst he awaited his fate he was kept for ten days on board the British naval ship the ‘Bellerophon’ in Plymouth Sound.
 We were asked to make a commemorative stone to mark that event and it is now located on Plymouth Hoe.
 The stone in question was prepared at Dartmoor Prison and the stone was donated by the ‘Duchy Estates’.
-Dartmoor Prison has a museum, and because of the interest surrounding the Napoleon stone, along with the prison’s history with French prisoners during the Napoleonic wars, Governor Mrs. B. Oakes-Richards of Dartmoor Prison asked us if we could make a smaller replica of the original to be displayed in the museum there.
+Dartmoor Prison has its own museum, and because of the interest surrounding the Napoleon stone, along with the prison’s history with French prisoners during the Napoleonic wars, Governor Mrs. B. Oakes-Richards of Dartmoor Prison asked us if we could make a smaller replica of the original to be displayed in the museum there.

 The original stone on Plymouth Hoe consisted of two pieces of granite, the base and an upright stone which represented the sail of a ship.
 The base stone was silver-grey in colour, whilst the ‘sail’ stone was pink.
 The hardest thing to do was to actually source two new pieces of granite that was going to be the same shape and colour.
 Also the two pieces needed to look natural and not look as if it was dressed, so they needed the minimum amount of work doing to them.

-We looked in three locations on Dartmoor where stockpiles of granite are stored, all locations are owned by the Duchy Estates.
+We looked in three locations on Dartmoor where stockpiles of granite are stored, and all locations are owned by the Duchy Estates.
 These areas proved to be fruitless and no suitable stone was found.
 There is a quarry just up the road from the museum, it’s called ‘Herne Hole’, this used to be the prison quarry where convicts carried out their hard labour.
 Here they crushed up granite all day long with hammers to make aggregate.
 It also supplied stone for some of the construction of the prison itself.
 It was originally owned by Sir Thomas Tyrwhitt.

 Both of the above photographs (Courtesy Trevor James / Dartmoor Museum.)

-Although a working quarry up until the 1980’s, the quarry is no longer worked today and is owned by the Duchy Estates.
+Although a working quarry up until the 1980’s, the quarry is no longer worked today and is also owned by the Duchy Estates.
 There is no public access to this quarry and the Duchy Estates granted permission for us to look for suitable stone here.